Myrcianthes coquimbensis

 Myrcianthes coquimbensis, commonly called lucumillo, is an evergreen shrub of the genus Myrcianthes of the family Myrtaceae.
 It is endemic to the Coquimbo Region of Chile and is considered to be endangered.
-Produces an edible fruit.
+It produces edible fruit.

 Description

 Myrcianthes coquimbensis is a small rounded, aromatic, dense shrub growing to a height of about 1.5 metres (5 feet).
 The leaves are short-stalked, evergreen, oval or elliptical, with entire margins that are often downrolled.
 They are leathery with bluntly rounded tips, and are 1.5 to 2.5 cm long and 1.2 to 1.8 cm wide.
 The lateral veins are nearly perpendicular to the central vein.
 The small flowers either grow singly or in groups of three, the central one being sessile and the side ones having short stalks.
 The five petals are white and there is a boss of protruding stamens.
 The fruit is a edible fleshy berry containing one or two seeds and is topped by the remains of the five persistent sepals.
 The fruit has a diameter of 1.5 to 2 cm and turns red when ripe.